Assassin's Creed Revelations: The Lost Archive

-During his time in the Animus's Black Room, Desmond involuntarily experiences Clay Kaczmarek's memories, learning more about his life.
-Clay recalls his father's disregard for his career goals, demanding that Clay should instead become an engineer to provide for his family.
-Clay believed that his father's focus on wealth pushed his mother away from the family.
-Eventually, Clay joined the Assassins and was sent to infiltrate Abstergo Industries' Animus Project laboratory in Rome and discover what Warren Vidic hoped to achieve by exploring the genetic memories of various Assassins.
-Lucy Stillman, an Assassin herself, had been placed within the facility to rescue Clay when his mission was complete.
+During his time in the Black Room, Desmond involuntarily experiences Clay Kaczmarek's memories, learning more about his life.
+Clay recalls his father's disregard for his career goals, demanding that Clay should become an engineer to provide for his family, and how he believed that it was his father's focus on wealth that pushed his mother away from the family.
+Eventually, Clay was approached by William Miles, who invited him to join the Assassins.
+In 2010, he was tasked with infiltrating Abstergo Industries' Animus Project laboratory in Rome in order to uncover what Warren Vidic hoped to achieve by exploring the genetic memories of various Assassins.
+Lucy Stillman, an Assassin herself, had also been placed within the facility to extract Clay once his mission was complete.

-Clay eventually realized that Vidic was using these genetic memories to discover the locations of various Pieces of Eden across the globe.
-In particular, Vidic focused on locating an Apple of Eden, which was meant to be launched aboard a satellite to control the minds of the entire human race.
-Clay also witnessed Lucy discussing her true loyalty to the Templars with Vidic, and revealed her actual motives, which were to remove Desmond from the Abstergo facility and transport him to a more comfortable environment, where she would use the Assassins' resources to discover the location of the Apple and recover it for the Templars.
-After discovering that Clay had learned about her treachery, Lucy wiped the security feed showing that he had witnessed her conversation with Vidic, and kept Clay imprisoned at the Abstergo facility, both to protect him and to keep her true allegiances secret.
+Becoming Subject 16 of the Animus Project, Clay was forced to relive his ancestors' memories to the point of being driven insane, but eventually learned that Vidic was searching for the locations of various Pieces of Eden.
+In particular, Vidic focused on finding an Apple of Eden, which was meant to be launched aboard a satellite to control the minds of the entire human race.
+Clay also secretly witnessed conversations between Lucy and Vidic, and discovered that Lucy had betrayed the Assassins and joined the Templars due to her distrust of William Miles and feeling abandoned by the Brotherhood.
+To obtain the Apple, Vidic masterminded "Project Siren", which would see Lucy remove Desmond from the Abstergo facility and transport him to a more comfortable environment, where she could use the Assassins' resources to locate the Apple before delivering it to the Templars.
+When Lucy eventually found out that Clay had learned about this plan, she got rid of the evidence proving he knew the truth and imprisoned him inside the facility, both to protect him and to keep her true allegiances secret.

-These memories continue in a loop until Desmond collects all the scattered memory fragments, which allow him to access a final memory.
+These memories continue in a loop until Desmond collects all the fragments scattered throughout them, which allow him to access a final memory.
 In it, Clay emails his father to tell him not to worry about his disappearance, because he has found a greater purpose to serve, foreshadowing his suicide.